JonathanParaschou/TransitTracker/README.md

 ### Third Step:
 - Render popup with Stop List when all dropdowns have been selected

-- Mile Stone 3: Got popup to render with departure data
+- Milestone 3: Got popup to render with departure data

 ![image](pictures/Milestone_3.PNG)

 ### Fourth Step:
 - Seems that we met the minimum requirements, we are able to see the routes, directions, stops, and pull up a table of all the departures from a specific stop.
 Now is the CSS portion.
 This will be in iterative process.

-- Mile Stone 4: Some CSS to spice things up - definitely not the best, but it looks better than before
+- Milestone 4: Some CSS to spice things up - definitely not the best, but it looks better than before
 ![image](./pictures/Milestone_4.PNG)